 - Chemotherapy for colorectal cancer

-- Targeted therapies for colorectal cancer
+- Targeted therapy drugs for colorectal cancer

-- Treatment by stage of colon cancer
+- Treatment of colon cancer, by stage

-- Treatment by stage of rectal cancer
+- Treatment of rectal cancer, by stage

-Targeted therapies for colorectal cancer
+Targeted therapy drugs for colorectal cancer

 Rare but possibly serious side effects include blood clots, severe bleeding, holes forming in the colon (called perforations), heart problems, and slow wound healing.
 If a hole forms in the colon it can lead to severe infection and may require surgery to correct.